50 Easy No-Bake Recipes for the Hottest Days and Nights

 Garden-Fresh Chef Salad

-For a lot of the year, I can use my garden's produce when I make this cool salad.
-In spring, it's fresh greens and radishes, and in summer, we have tomatoes, cabbage and carrots.
+For much of the year, I can use my garden's produce when I make this cool salad.
+In spring, the salad mix and radishes come from my crop.
+In summer, I use the tomatoes, cabbage and carrots.
 What a good feeling! —Evelyn Gubernath, Bucyrus, Ohio

 Frozen Key Lime Delight

 In the middle of summer, nothing hits the spot quite like this sublime Key lime dessert.
-Cold, creamy and tart, it looks like sunshine. —Melissa Millwood, Lyman, South Carolina
+Cold, creamy and tart, it tastes like sunshine. —Melissa Millwood, Lyman, South Carolina

 Lemony Zucchini Ribbons

 Fresh zucchini gets a shave and a drizzle of lemony goodness in this fab salad.
-Sprinkle on the goat cheese or feta and dive in. —Ellie Martin Cliffe, Milwaukee, Wisconsin
+Sprinkle the goat cheese or feta on top and dive in. —Ellie Martin Cliffe, Milwaukee, Wisconsin

 Stained Glass Gelatin